 - Enhance General Knowledge: Stay updated on current affairs, particularly related to architecture and design.

-- Refer to Previous Years’ Papers: Solving past NATA papers can give you a good understanding of the exam pattern and difficulty level.
+- Refer to Previous Years’ Papers: Solving NATA Previous year question papers can give you a good understanding of the exam pattern and difficulty level.

-- Join Coaching Classes: Consider joining coaching classes for structured guidance and practice.
+- Join Coaching Classes: Consider joining NATA coaching classes for structured guidance and practice.

 Key Takeaways: